American University Washington College of Law: Degrees offered

 WCL offers the Juris Doctor (J.D.), Master of Laws (LL.M.) in either international or constitutional law, and Doctor of Juridical Science (S.J.D.) degrees.
 The Washington College of Law now offers an online Master of Legal Studies degree.

 Additionally, students can enroll in one of several dual degree programs:

 Clinical program

 WCL's clinical program is one of the most comprehensive in the nation.
 The school was one of the first law schools to develop a modern clinical legal education program.
 With over 200 students participating in the 11 clinics every year, the program is one of the largest in the country.

 The clinic serves various clients, including immigrants and refugees, victims/survivors of domestic violence, juveniles, criminal defendants, low-income taxpayers, individuals seeking help with family law, consumer, disability, and intellectual property issues, community groups, and nonprofit organizations.

 Clinics include the General Practice Clinic, Community and Economic Development Law Clinic, Criminal Justice Clinic, DC Law Students in Court Clinic, Disability Rights Law Clinic, Domestic Violence Law Clinic, Janet R. Spragens Federal Tax Clinic, Glushko-Samuelson Intellectual Property Law Clinic, Immigrant Justice Clinic, International Human Rights Law Clinic, and Women and the Law Clinic.

-Study abroad programs

-WCL's study abroad program is considered to be among the best in the country, with 30% of the student body studying abroad every year.
-In 2012, the National Jurist recognized it as one of the "most robust study abroad programs out of the 200 U.S. Law Schools."

-Students can study law for a semester in over 20 countries.
-WCL also offers summer abroad programs in London, Paris, Brussels, Geneva, and The Hague.